Warning signs of an Abusive Relationship

-He will buy you flowers and gifts.
 He will likely be the most romantic man you have ever met.
-WHY?
-He needs you to trust him and develop feelings for him, because it is much easier to control someone who loves you.
+The mindset behind this is to win your trust.
+He needs you to fall in love with him, because it is much easier to control someone who loves you.

-2. He will want to commit — quickly.
-He will say that it’s love at first sight, that you are made for each other, and that he can’t imagine his life without you.
+2. He will be in a rush to commit quickly in the relationship.
+For example: He will say that it’s love at first sight, that you are made for each other, and that he can’t imagine his life without you.
 He will sweep you off your feet, and tell you he has never loved anyone this much.
 He will insist on being exclusive right away, and will likely want to move in together, or even get married, very quickly.

 6. He will play the victim.